This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-Eating black-eyed peas on New Year’s Day is an old Southern tradition in the U.S. In fact, black-eyed peas have been a symbol of luck and prosperity since Biblical times at least.
-Here’s a delicious way to enjoy their tasty, lucky goodness this year.
+Eating black-eyed peas on New Year’s Day is an old Southern tradition in the U.S. In fact, black-eyed peas have been a symbol of luck and prosperity for many cultures as far back as ancient Egyptian times, and were originally brought to colonial America from Africa.

 History of Hoppin’ John

-Hoppin’ John New Year’s Traditions
+Fun Hoppin’ John New Year’s Traditions

 Some people believe you should cook your New Year’s Hoppin’ John recipe with a new dime or penny, or add it to the pot before serving.
 The person who finds the coin in their portion is said to be extra lucky that year.